deeptools/HiCExplorer/docs/content/tools/hicMergeMatrixBins.rst

 After the correction of these three matrices using :doc:`hicCorrectMatrix`, we can now plot them, ``myMatrix_corrected.h5``, ``myMatrix_merged_nb3_corrected.h5`` and ``myMatrix_merged_nb50_corrected.h5``, at the scale of the whole X-chromosome and at the X:2000000-3000000 region to see the effect of bin merging on the interactions visualization.

-Effect of the merging at the scale of a chromosome
+Effect of bins merging at the scale of a chromosome
 """"""""""""""""

 .. code:: bash